noe-eva/academic-kickstart/archive/noah2015/index.md

 ---
-title: "A Resource for Natural Language Processing of Swiss German Dialects"
+title: "Compilation of a Swiss German dialect corpus and its application to PoS tagging"
 authors:
 - Nora Hollenstein
 - Noëmi Aepli